clacke/statusnet-backup/README.md

 ### Incomplete backups

-The first time you run this tool, it'll attempt to backup your entire stream.
+The first time you run this tool, it'll attempt to backup your entire timeline.

 But what if something happens before it finishes?
 At the moment, the tool does not resume, and you have to handle the situation manually.
 When it